-If any of these things is happening to you, or you are afraid of your partner, you may be in an abusive relationship.
+If any of these things are happening to you, or have happened, or you are afraid of your partner, you may be in an abusive relationship.

 Domestic violence is a crime and legal protections are available to you.
 Leaving a violent relationship is not easy, but you can get help.